 To ensure I cater for the diversity within a classroom, I plan and program individual student learning goals to allow for differentiation.
 I work with students to set their own learning goals as well.
 I believe students should be aware of their personal achievements at school and also have input to what they want to learn about.
 I am keen to use structured and purposeful inquiry methods to teach students how to be life long learners to make relevant connections with our world.

 I believe it is important to know where students are beginning in their learning journey in order to assist them with where they need to go.
-Therefore, frequent assessment is critical in a child’s development.
-It is vital to make observations, test regularly and keep this data to measure student successes and to build upon those successes.
+Therefore, frequent assessments are critical in a child’s development.
+It is vital to make observations, gather data regularly and keep this data to measure student successes and to build upon those successes.
 My assessments enhance accurate reporting to parents and fulfil my teaching duties and accountability.

 It is my duty within the classroom and school setting to provide a safe, stable and friendly learning environment for my students.
 A nurturing and collaborative classroom environment will enhance student learning opportunities.
 I want my students to experience their own learning journey with some direction and guidance from myself to keep them on track with their learning goals and to extend them further.

 I am continuously working towards developing my knowledge and understanding of the International Baccalaureate program in order to assist me with my teaching strategies.
 I continue to deepen my understanding of the PYP and have the opportunity to work alongside other experienced educators who teach this curriculum.
 I will continue to observe and take in as much as possible, whilst making sure that I am meeting the National Curriculum standards.